-There are currently five faculty in the quantitative psychology program.
+There are currently four faculty in the quantitative psychology program.
 In addition, several faculty in other areas have strong quantitative backgrounds and interests, and interact with quantitative faculty and students on a regular basis.

 Professor, Ph.D., KU Leuven (Belgium), 1977 - Generalized linear mixed models and item response theory with a focus on explanatory models, applications to intelligence, personality, and educational measurement.